kpireporter/kpireporter/docs/plugins/index.rst

 Plugins
 ========

-KPI Reporter features a highly extensible and composable plugin architecture, allowing implementors to both re-use existing integration libraries and build custom helpers to suit their specific needs.
+KPI Reporter features an extensible and composable plugin architecture, allowing implementors to both re-use existing integration libraries and build custom helpers to suit their specific needs.
 In fact, all of the built-in capabilities included with KPI Reporter are implemented as plugins.
 There are